Polyurethane Tubing

 SHPI understands its clients needs

-Polyurethane tubing (PU tubing) is a commonly used piping material used in industrial automation equipment and pneumatic systems.
+Polyurethane tubing (PU tubing) is a commonly used piping material in industrial automation equipment and pneumatic systems.
 It is primarily applied for compressed air transmission and internal air supply connections within equipment.

 Compared with other plastic tubing materials, PU tubing achieves a balanced material behavior between flexibility, bending stability, and consistency under dynamic operating conditions.